UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 Notes: We could verbalize the changes we saw in the previous slide in the following manner:

-Hue is what we traditionally think of as the “color”, is it red, blue, etc?
+Hue is what we traditionally think of as the “colour”, is it red, blue, etc?

 Each hue can have a varying saturation, which ranges from a dull, greyish appearance to a vibrant fully saturated hue.

-Lightness is how bright the color is.
+Lightness is how bright the colour is.
 For every hue, it starts at black (no lightness) and ends at white (full lightness).

 Hue and lightness are the most important from a data visualization